marshallward/accessproject/access_cm.rst

 * ARCCSS oceans intend to replace MOM-SIS with ACCESS-OM, and eventually ACCESS-CM, as part of ongoing efforts to coordinate resources with CAWCR

-* NCI has identified limits to SIS scalability, and ARCCSS will have to adopt
+* NCI has identified limits to SIS scalability, and ARCCSS will have to adopt a new coupled framework in order to efficiently scale up to 0.1° resolution and beyond.

 Proposed Goals